 The much more delicate looking native bellflower’s violet-blue blooms, on the other hand, loosely cluster at the end of the stems, often causing the plant to nod from the weight.
 The round basal leaves wither early, leaving only stems and blooms near the end of season.
 The native Bluebell Bellflower or Harebell remains a single plant and reproduces only by seed.

 Native American Bellflower (Campanulastrum americanum)

 This biennial plant likes moist areas such as woods and wetlands.
-Its spike-like blue blossoms are more wheel-shaped than bell-shaped, and cluster along the stem.
+Its blue blossoms are more wheel-shaped than bell-shaped, and cluster along all sides of its hairy stem.
 It has a long curving style which protrudes from the creamy-white center ring.